enricodangelo/ptc_test/README.md

 ### Authentication & Authorization

 Each API endpoint is authenticated via a Bearer JWT token.
-Since this is a poc only a few simple checks are done, and the token is not verified.
+Since this is a PoC only a few simple checks are done, and the token is not verified.

-The poc checks that the audience provided in the token matches the one configured.
+The PoC checks that the audience provided in the token matches the one configured.

 The pair `tenentId` and `sub` from the JWT token are used to identify the users, they are attached to each created job and check before accessing it, only the user that created a job can retrieve it's status and output.